conceptcartography/conceptcartography/docs/concepts/white-ignorance.md

 ## 📚 References

 - Mills, Charles.
 2007.
 “White Ignorance.”
 In _Race and Epistemologies of Ignorance_, edited by Shannon Sullivan and Nancy Tuana.
 State University of New York Press. https://muse.jhu.edu/pub/163/monograph/chapter/121151.
+- Roediger, David R., ed.
+1998. _Black on White: Black Writers on What It Means To Be White_.
+Schocken Books.

 ---